CS Disco, Inc. (“Company” “Us” or “We”) respects your privacy and is committed to protecting it through our compliance with this policy.

 We use information that we collect about you or that you provide to us, including any personal information:

-We may disclose aggregated information about our users without restriction.
+We may disclose anonymized and aggregated information about our users without restriction.

 We may also disclose your personal information:

 If you provide personal information to us through our website, or if you otherwise contact us (for example by email or telephone), our legal basis for processing your personal information is that it is necessary for our legitimate interest in conducting our business, in particular by providing any products, services and information that you request.

 If we collect your personal information from publicly available sources, our legal basis for processing your personal information is that it is necessary for our legitimate interest in promoting our business.

 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:

 We do not control third parties’ collection or use of your information to serve interest-based advertising.
 However, these third parties may provide you with ways to choose not to have your information collected or used in this way.
 You can opt out of receiving targeted ads from members of the Network Advertising Initiative (“NAI“) on NAI’s website.

 You may have certain rights in relation to any personal information we collect about you.
 These may include the rights to request access to the personal information we hold about you, to obtain a copy of your personal information in machine readable format, or to request that it is erased or that any inaccurate personal information is rectified.
 You may also have the right to ask us to restrict how we process your personal information, to withdraw your consent to how we process your personal information, or to request that we do not use your personal information for the purposes of direct marketing.